Organizing Unstructured Image Collections using Natural Language: Experiments

-\lblsec{assessment_grouper} \myparagraph{Which Semantic Grouper is best?} To determine which grouper best uncovers the substructures indicated by the discovered criteria and aligns most closely with the ground truth, we use the \hmeantitle (\hmean) of the \cacc and \sacc for each criterion.
-This allows us to identify the best overall performer for each criterion.
-In the comparison, to further illustrate the relative performance position of our framework, we first establish a \textit{pseudo} upper-bound reference by leveraging the zero-shot classification capabilities of CLIP ViT-L14~\citep{radford2021learning} with ground-truth labels for each criterion, where the grouping criteria, cluster names, and number of clusters are \textit{all known}.
-Additionally, we apply KMeans~\citep{ahmed2020k} with the ground-truth number of clusters, using robust visual features from CLIP ViT-L14, DINOv1-B/16~\citep{li2022emergent}, and DINOv2-G/14~\citep{oquab2023dinov2} to establish baseline positions for clustering performance.
+\myparagraph{Which Semantic Grouper Performs the Best?} In \reffig{study_grouper}, we evaluate different design choices for the Grouper using \cacc and \sacc for each criterion, determining the best performer based on \hmeantitle (\hmean).
+To contextualize performance, we establish an oracle using CLIP ViT-L/14 in a zero-shot classification setup, where grouping criteria, cluster names, and the number of clusters are all \textit{known}.
+We also use KMeans with ground-truth cluster numbers and visual features from CLIP-L/14, DINOv1-B/16~\citep{li2022emergent}, and DINOv2-G/14~\citep{oquab2023dinov2} as \cacc baselines.

-Our comparative analysis, presented in \reffig{study_grouper}, shows that the \textit{Caption-based Semantic Grouper performs best}, ranking first in 12 out of 19 tested criteria based on the \hmean, across six benchmarks.
-Specifically, in terms of \cacc, the caption-based grouper achieves an average of 59.9\% across all tested criteria, closely aligning with the pseudo-upper-bound average of 58.1\% and significantly outperforming feature representation-driven baselines, with the highest being DINOv2 at 40.6\% \cacc.
-This demonstrates the effectiveness of our text-driven approach, as the cluster names inferred by the caption-based provide robust guidance for grouping.
-For \sacc, while the caption-based grouper falls short of the upper-bound reference average of 74.2\%, where exact ground-truth class names are used, it still achieves a notable average of 60.5\% across all tested criteria, surpassing its counterparts.
-To some extent, this gap in semantic consistency is expected due to the open nature of the semantic space—\ie, names like ``Joyful'', ``Happy'', and ``Cheerful'' are often used to describe the same \texttt{Mood}, yet they do not exhibit full semantic equivalence.
-The \blip{-2} image-based grouper also shows commendable performance, ranking first in 5 of the 19 tested criteria.
-This suggests that the criterion-customized prompts generated by \llm{} help \blip{-2} accurately label relevant visual content.
-However, its per-image labeling approach may lead to noisy clusters due to a lack of overall alignment between them.
-The tag-based grouper lags behind in all benchmarks likely due to a mismatch between the generated tags and the concepts in the dataset.
+From \reffig{study_grouper}, we observe that the proposed Caption-based Grouper performs best, ranking first in 10 out of 15 tested criteria based on the \hmean across four benchmarks.
+It achieves an average \cacc of 59.9\%, closely matching the oracle performance of 58.1\%, highlighting the effectiveness of our text-driven approach.
+For \sacc, the Caption-based Grouper achieves an average of 60.5\%, surpassing its counterparts, but falling short of the oracle 74.2\% which benefits from exact ground-truth class names.
+This gap is expected due to the open nature of the semantic space, \ie, terms like ``Joyful'', ``Happy'', and ``Cheerful'' often describe the same \texttt{Mood} but lack full semantic equivalence.
+The \blip{-2} Image-based Grouper ranks second.
+Its criterion-specific questions improve labeling accuracy, but per-image predictions can introduce noise in clustering.